 - return to top

-In December 2003, the Centre for Peace and Conflict Studies organised an inaugural meeting to initiate dialogue about the Global Action to Prevent War program in Australia.
+In December 2003, the Department of Peace and Conflict Studies organised an inaugural meeting to initiate dialogue about the Global Action to Prevent War program in Australia.
 Minutes of this meeting can be downloaded here.

 In March 2004, the Australian Global Action to Prevent War organised a second workshop with the theme Action for Human Rights with Margaret Reynolds, the National President of the United Nations Association of Australia.
 The document she circulated at this meeting can be found here.
 The minutes of the meeting can be downloaded here.